ReeceM/mocker/README.md

 ## Support
 Consider supporting some code if it is useful to you :smile:

+- [MailEclipse](https://github.com/Qoraiche/laravel-mail-editor) "just a small donation from Laravel mail editor owner, thanks for your contributions"

 <p align="center">
 <a href='http://bit.ly/2J4ZPBM' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi4.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>
 </p>

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE) for more information.